Protection of electromagnetic spectrum

-An official 2013 report on a European non-compliance:>% 35 non-compliance with technical requirements and>% 60 non-compliance with documentation.
+A formal 2013 report on a Europe-wide non-conformity:> 35% non-compliance with technical requirements and> 60% non-compliance with documentation.

 It is true that EMC testing can be a major burden to both small and large manufacturers, and its effectiveness can sometimes be discussed.
 But the rules arose from real problems (see history below), and government and private infrastructure grew to accommodate and enforce these rules.

 EMC test penalties If you are caught with a device that is not compatible with the market, fines and actions may vary from insignificant to terrible levels.